-You see, the problem with this is that you are lying to God the same way that Ananias and Sapphira were lying to God, because what we are worried about is what we look like, what we’re going to get out of this whole thing.
-And God doesn’t care what we look like.
-God cares about our hearts, about our motivation.
+You see, the problem with this is that you are lying to God the same way that Ananias and Sapphira were lying to God, because what we are worried about is how we look to others and what we’re going to get out of this whole thing.
+God doesn’t care about how we look; He cares about our hearts, about our motivation.
 God cares about the early church.
-You see, this whole story is not about money.
-It’s in response to a prayer for boldness.
-In this prayer for boldness, part of being bold is God is saying, “I’ve got a lot of work that needs to be done, and I need you to trust Me.
-I need you to trust Me that I need you to help in this major work.”
-So part of the boldness is being willing, like Peter and John right after they got in trouble for preaching in the temple, immediately after that story, immediately after Ananias and Sapphira, do you know what happens?
-They go right back to the temple and begin preaching about God.
+You see, this whole story is not about money; it’s in response to a prayer for boldness.
+In this prayer for boldness, part of being bold is God saying, “I’ve got a lot of work that needs to be done, and I need you to trust Me that I need you to help in this major work.”
+So part of the boldness is being willing to let God use you, like Peter and John did right after they got in trouble for preaching in the temple.
+Immediately after after the Ananias and Sapphira story, do you know what happens?
+They go right back into the temple and begin preaching about God.
 And as they’re preaching about God, they are arrested and they’re put in jail this time.
-Well, in the middle of the night an angel lets them out of jail and says, “By the way, you need to go back to the temple in the morning and keep preaching.”
+Well, in the middle of the night, an angel lets them out of jail, and says, “By the way, you need to go back to the temple in the morning and keep preaching.”
 So that’s exactly what they do.

-In the morning when they wake up they go immediately straight back to the temple and they begin preaching about the name of Jesus.
+In the morning when they wake up, they go immediately straight back to the temple and they begin preaching about the name of Jesus.
 Now let me tell you, that is boldness!
 Amazing boldness, because what had the religious leaders done to Jesus?
 They had crucified Him over stepping on their toes.
-And now Peter and John are going right back into the lion’s den, going right back in where they had gotten in trouble before, and they’re preaching.
+And now Peter and John are going right back into the lion’s den, going right back to where they had gotten in trouble before, and they’re preaching.
 And you know what?
 The religious leaders go to the jail to look for them, and they’re not there.
 So now they’re a little upset.
 They have no idea where Peter has gone.
 Finally word comes: “They are back in the temple!”
 That’s boldness.

 But you know what?
 God doesn’t necessarily call each one of us to preach.
-God doesn’t necessarily say that you need to go preach in the temple, or you need to be a pastor, you need to know how to give Bible studies.
-Boldness could be, “God, You have convicted me that You want me to give x amount of money.
-But You know, God, I don’t have x amount of money to give.”
-I want you guys to look with me in II Corinthians 8, where there’s a story, starting in verse one.
-It says, “Now I want you to know, dear brothers and sisters, what God in His kindness has done through the church in Macedonia.
-They’re being tested by many troubles.
-They are very poor.”
+God doesn’t necessarily say that you need to go preach in the temple, you need to be a pastor, or you need to know how to give Bible studies.
+Boldness could be, “God, You have convicted me that You want me to give X amount of money.
+But You know, God, I don’t have X amount of money to give.”
+In 2 Corinthians 8:1-5, it says, “Now I want you to know, dear brothers and sisters, what God in his kindness has done through the churches in Macedonia.
+They are being tested by many troubles, and they are very poor” (NLT).
 Do you get that?
 They are very poor.
-“But they are also filled with abundant joy which has overflowed in rich generosity.
-For I testify that they gave not only what they could afford, but far more, and they did it out of their own free will.
-They begged us again and gain for the privilege of sharing in the gift of the believers in Jerusalem.
-They even did more than what we had hoped, for their first action was to give themselves to the Lord and to us, just as God wanted them to do.”
+“But they are also filled with abundant joy, which has overflowed into rich generosity.
+For I testify that they gave not only what they could afford, but far more.
+And they did it out of their own free will.
+They begged us again and again for the privilege of sharing in the gift of the believers in Jerusalem.
+They even did more than what we had hoped, for their first action was to give themselves to the Lord and to us, just as God wanted them to do” (NLT).